 – Matthew Beal, DVM, DACVECC,

-The Interventional Radiology (IR) Service at the MSU Veterinary Medical Center uses advanced imaging techniques including ultrasound, fluoroscopy (continuous X-ray), CT, and MRI to guide the delivery of materials for diagnostic and therapeutic purposes.
+The Interventional Radiology Service at the MSU Veterinary Medical Center uses advanced imaging techniques, including ultrasound, fluoroscopy, CT, and MRI to guide the delivery of materials for diagnostic and therapeutic purposes.
 This minimally invasive approach to treatment facilitates shorter hospital stays, decreased pain, and a more rapid return to function.
-The MSU IR program is one of only two formal IR services in the country.
+Our Service is one of only two formal Interventional Radiology services in the country.

 Patients typically visit the Interventional Radiology Service for: